 Although the prospect of earning a bike is what draws kids to Bearings, the excitement of learning new skills and being a part of a community keeps them returning, week after week.
-In addition to the main bike shop in Adair Park, there are now two satellite locations—in Westview and Washington Park— and almost unlimited possibilities to engage kids in meaningful, hands-on youth development activities.
+In addition to the main bike shop in Adair Park, Bearings now has a satellite location in South Atlanta, and almost unlimited possibilities to engage kids in meaningful, hands-on youth development activities.

-- Soft skills such as critical thinking and communication, which are often lacking in young people growing up in poverty and can make the difference in getting and keeping a job.
+Soft skills such as critical thinking and communication, which can make the difference in getting and keeping a job.

-Older teens who have completed the Skills for Life program have the opportunity to join the organization’s new Advanced Job Training program, working as part-time interns fixing bikes, stocking the shop, and coaching kids during shop hours.
+Older teens who have completed the Skills for Life program have the opportunity to join the organization’s Frameworks program, working as part-time interns fixing bikes, stocking the shop, and coaching kids during shop hours.
 In addition to obtaining meaningful professional development and on-the-job training, they attend financial literacy workshops and visit various workplaces to gain career insights and to envision new possibilities for their own futures.

 Last year alone, 350 students across Atlanta’s Westside participated in Bearing Bike Shop’s unique youth development initiatives.
 It is now time to give even more young people the chance to learn and grow with Bearings, in a newly expanded facility in Adair Park.

 SETTING THE WHEELS IN MOTION